FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Dan:** So you aren't using the hosted login pages (the FusionAuth provided login workflows) but instead using the APIs?
 And you built your own login pages and other flows?

 **Michael:** Exactly, we already had designed login pages as well as native apps with logins and only wanted to store those credentials in a better way.
-An example for a custom flow on our side would be the password less flow - we request a token and then send the authentication email ourself through send grid (as this simplifies how we design our email templates)
+An example for a custom flow on our side would be the password less flow.
+We request a token and then send the authentication email ourself through SendGrid.
+This simplifies how we design our email templates.

-We would like to use Social Logins - like Facebook, Google and Apple - but right now are restricted as it fails because of [one query in the connector](https://fusionauth.io/community/forum/topic/950/cockroach-compatibility-problem-on-connector-signin).
-I have no clue when this will be fixed in cockroachdb / changed in FusionAuth).
+We would like to use Social Logins, like Facebook, Google and Apple, but right now are restricted as it fails because of [one query in the connector](https://fusionauth.io/community/forum/topic/950/cockroach-compatibility-problem-on-connector-signin).
+I have no clue when this will be fixed in cockroachdb or changed in FusionAuth.

 **Dan:** How were you solving them before FusionAuth?

-**Michael:** We had a simple implementation in passport.js but knew that many things would need to change to provide a production grade solution.
+**Michael:** We had a simple auth implementation in passport.js but knew that many things would need to change to provide a production grade solution.

 **Dan:** How did passport.js fall short?
 Are there a couple of things you can point to?

-**Michael:** It has the capabilities to handle our use cases - but would also require more maintenance + more development time spent on having key management etc. We still use it but only now to decode the received JWTs and to handle the verification/data passing in our api middleware.
+**Michael:** It has the capabilities to handle our use cases but would also require more maintenance and more development time spent on having key management etc.

+We still use it but only now to decode the received JWTs and to handle the verification/data passing in our api middleware.

 **Dan:** Why did you choose FusionAuth over the alternatives?

 **Michael:** Everything needed to be manageable through APIs.
-It also needed a simple model to run within docker and Kubernetes.
+It also needed to run within docker and Kubernetes.

 **Dan:** Ah, you'll probably be happy to learn about our new [API key API](https://fusionauth.io/docs/v1/tech/apis/api-keys/).

-**Michael:** Yes, we are using them :)
+**Michael:** Yes, we are using them :).

 **Dan:** How much time and money would you say FusionAuth has saved you?

 **Michael:** There was the initial time required to use the API and migrate the existing users.
 We did this within one week.

-The ongoing additional maintenance is something that would be hard to quantify but I would assume it to be several developer days/testing/ qa per month.
+The ongoing additional maintenance is something that would be hard to quantify but I would assume it to be several developer/testing/QA days per month.

-One thought in regard to security is that the cost of breaches is usually higher than the implementation cost and we think with using a battle tested solution like Fusionauth is the only way to avoid those in the future.
+One thought in regard to security is that the cost of breaches is usually higher than the implementation cost.
+We think with using a battle tested solution like Fusionauth is the only way to avoid such breaches in the future.

 **Dan:** How do you run FusionAuth (kubernetes, standalone tomcat server, behind a proxy, etc)?